[email protected]

 A caveat is a formal notice that is lodged with the land registrar, preventing any registration of transactions or changes to the land title until the caveat is resolved or removed.
 Caveats are often stronger and more permanent than cautions.
 They are lodged when the caveator (the person lodging the caveat) has a substantial legal interest in the land.

-Legal Basis for Caveats
+Legal Basis for Caveats in Kenya

 Caveats are lodged under the Land Act, 2012 and are typically used in cases where the caveator has a direct legal interest in the property, such as: